-The most rewarding part is when Man City win a game and I see the pure joy and elation on our fans’ faces.
+The most rewarding part is when Man City wins a game and I see the pure joy and elation on our fans’ faces.
 It’s absolutely amazing, there’s nothing like it.
 One of my favorite moments in my entire career was in May 2012 when we won the Premier League and our first championship title in 44 years.
 It looked like we were going to lose but in the very last second of the game, Sergio Agüero scored and we won the title over United.
 It was a very special moment and for me, that’s what football is all about.
 It’s seeing the fans enjoying the success of the club.

 What advice would you give to students on how to approach their future careers?

 Be curious.
 Keep learning and be open to different sectors and industries.
-It’s important to have a broad range of personal and profesional experiences.
+It’s important to have a broad range of personal and professional experiences.
 While lots of careers do require specializations, if you’re looking to become a CEO or executive of a company, having a good grasp of marketing, finance, sales and general business management will help you go far.

 And more specifically for students who want to pursue careers in the sports industry?